Join university students from around the world by virtually competing in real-world energy challenges and developing potential solutions.

 There is no entry fee.
 Students may form teams on their own or universities may assist with putting teams together.

-SEA is assisting the Venezuelan American Petroleum Association with an energy case competition called Venezuela – Energy Solutions for the Future.
+SEA assisted the Venezuelan American Petroleum Association with an energy case competition called Venezuela – Energy Solutions for the Future.

 University students form teams of 3-4 members and submit a team registration online.